 Treatment for pulmonary hypertension

-- diuretics: These remove excess fluid from your body.
+- Diuretics or water tablets: these remove excess fluid from your body.
 They treat symptoms like swollen ankles.

 - not to become pregnant

 - not to undergo general anaesthesia for surgery unless absolutely necessary

 - not to travel to high altitude places (above 1500-2000m)